Exemptions from the prescription charge

 EPS code 0008

-Patients holding a War Pensioner exemption certificate and possess an NHS prescription for items prescribed for their accepted disablement.
+Patients holding a valid war pension exemption certificate and in possession of an NHS prescription for items prescribed for their accepted disablement.

 L. HC2 (full help) certificate